Amanda Weinstein, Ph.D.

 "The Role of Women in Urban Development" measures the impact of women on MSA wage growth.

-"Recession Skills" combines CPS employment data with the Dictionary of Occupational Titles to discover what skills or skill sets are most valuable during a recession and whether it is better to specialize or diversify labor skills.
+"Recession Skills" combines CPS employment data with the O*NET to discover what skills or skill sets are most valuable during a recession and whether it is better to specialize or diversify labor skills.

 "Military Service and lntergenerational Mobility" estimates the value of military service in terms of its impact on intergenerational mobility using PSID data.